 ASR is improving and leading to some lower WER scores.
 However, when the audio is imperfect, contains niche terminology, or the speakers have accents, the errors increase.
 In real-world research scenarios, this is important to consider.

 Verbit’s AI works to combat errors related to niche terminology, accents and other complications by continuing to learn and adapt.
 Users can also upload industry-specific terms they intend to use as a way to prepare the system and transcribers to identify those words or phrases.
-Adding a human layer means that Verbit can provide 99%+ accurate transcripts.
+Adding a human layer means that Verbit can provide up to 99% targeted accuracy for transcripts.

 How to use data transcription in qualitative research